 In many cases, the insurance company does not voluntarily offer fair compensation.
 Your Texas personal injury attorney may file a lawsuit to recover damages to cover your expenses.
-Mediation is an informal meeting between both parties to see if an agreement may be established before the court schedules a trial date.
+The mediation phase is an informal meeting between both parties to see if an agreement may be established before the court schedules a trial date.

 Who Is the Mediator?

-The mediator is a professional who cannot make any legal decisions about the case.
+The mediator is a professional who cannot make legal decisions about the case.
 They have been certified in dispute resolution and may be a judge or attorney without an active interest in the case.
-The mediator typically charges a flat fee that is shared by the plaintiff and defendant.
+The mediator typically charges a flat fee shared by the plaintiff and defendant.

 Since the process is voluntary, the attorneys must first agree on a mediator.
 In many cases, both attorneys know the mediator.
-You and your attorney are looking for a mediator who has credibility with the defense, so they trust them.
+You and your attorney are looking for a credible mediator with the defense so they trust them.

 The meeting will be held in a conference room and may include the defense attorney, insurance adjuster, attorney for the plaintiff, and the plaintiff.
 The mediator will explain the process before the meeting gets started.
-First, the lawyer for the plaintiff will present their case and then the defense attorney presents their case.
+First, the lawyer for the plaintiff will present his or her case, and then the defense attorney will present his or her case.
 While the defendant and plaintiff may attend the meeting, they are not allowed to participate in this process.

 At this point, the mediator will ask each party to move to different rooms.
 The plaintiff will then make the first demand of the defendant through the mediator.
-The defense council will discuss the demand with the mediator and make a counteroffer.
-The process continues until the mediator feels the two parties will not be able to reach an agreement or a settlement is agreed upon.
+The defense counsel will discuss the demand with the mediator and make a counteroffer.
+The process continues until the mediator feels the two parties cannot reach an agreement or a settlement is agreed upon.

-During the initial phase of mediation, the defense and plaintiff are in the same room with their attorneys.
+During the initial mediation phase, the defense and plaintiff are in the same room with their attorneys.
 At this time, only the attorneys present their cases.
 This is a time when a poker face is an asset.
-It is your job to refrain from reacting to the presentation and comments when the defense attorney is speaking.
+You must refrain from reacting to the presentation and comments when the defense attorney is speaking.

 The defense will watch your reactions closely to anticipate whether you will take a low settlement offer.
 Your reaction may also make them believe you won’t make a good witness at trial.
 In other words, their impression of you will go a long way in the defense attorney’s evaluation of the case and the likelihood they will agree to a settlement during mediation.